Terms & Conditions of Sale

 17.4.
 The party affected by an event of force majeure shall immediately give notice thereof to the other party.

 17.5.
 If the event of force majeure is of such a nature that it will result in the impossibility of performance of the obligation in question the party not so affected shall be entitled within thirty days of receipt of notice of the force majeure event to terminate this agreement upon notice to the other party but shall not be entitled to recover any damages which it may suffer as a result of such premature termination.

 17.6.
 In the event of force majeure is of such a nature that it will not result in the impossibility of performance of the obligation in question but will merely delay the performance thereof, the party giving notice of such event of force majeure shall be entitled to such extension of time in which to perform such obligation as may be reasonable in the circumstances taking into account the interests of both parties; provided that if the force majeure situation persists for a period in excess of one hundred and eighty days the party not so affected shall be entitled upon notice to the other to terminate this agreement but shall not be entitled to recover any damages which it may suffer as a result of such premature termination.

 18.1.
 The company shall be entitled to cancel this contract and/or any part of this contracts subsisting with the customer by written notice to the customer’s last known address and/or claim from the customer immediate payment of any monies due by the customer to the company from any cause arising notwithstanding any earlier agreement for credit if;

-18.1.1. the customer fails to pay any amount due to the company under this or any other contract on due date thereof or breaches any other provision of these conditions; or
+18.1.1. the customer fails to pay any amount due to the Company under this or any other contract on the due date thereof or breaches any other provision of these conditions; or

 18.1.2.
-The customer is sequestrated or place in liquidation or under judicial management
+The customer is sequestrated or placed in liquidation or under judicial management

 whether provisionally or finally; or